Courses

 01/08/2024 MW 2:30 PM - 4:00 PM Building 36 36A2

-In this capstone course students rewrite and edit their best creative work to form a collection of poems or short stories or a novella.
-They must also write a critical introduction to their work, discussing other literary works while situating their own writing in a particular discourse.
+Capstone students write a new substantial literary piece in poetry or fiction.
+They also rewrite and edit their creative work, such as poetry, short stories, and creative nonfiction, to make a portfolio.
+The portfolio includes a critical introduction to their literary influences and their work while explaining their approach to craft and situating their own writing in a particular discourse.
+Additional fee.
 Prerequisite: Permission of the Department Chair.
 (3 units; Spring)

 ENG498-A